kangkyu/yt_fetch/doc.md

 # Audience Plus Go

-+ get search response
++ get "/search" response
 + parse JSON
-+ generate CSV
++ generate CSV string
 + get a channel ID as ARGV (for example, "./audienceplus UCHPA-41shIcxUHAbhdQUKSA")
 + get all videos with nextPageToken ("pageToken" option)
++ get "/videos" response, for metrics
++ add all the columns
 + save the CSV as a file
-+ add all the columns
 + send email with the CSV file attached
++ build a web application
+  - server
+  - form submit page
+  - use goroutine for multiple users
+  - user login

 Sample response of video search: